deepgram/deepgram-docs/.github/ISSUE_TEMPLATE/issue_template.md

 ## API Explorer or Docs Reference

-> If applicable, provide a link to the Docs page our API Explorer section where the issue was found.
+> If applicable, provide a link to the Docs page or API Explorer section where the issue was found.

 ## API Spec Reference